 When following a macro based diet, the easiest way to keep yourself accountable as well as be as accurate as possible is to track them, using either a diary or some type of app!
 If you are a more traditional person, a pen and paper may be just fine for you.

 However, if you would rather have the convenience of a database of food readily available to you, an app will definitely be the best method for you.
 Most "macro-friendly" apps such as Trifecta, allow you the ability to easily track your macros for a premium feature.
-In the near future, the Trifecta app will launch the most convenient, macro friendly app on the market, so be sure to keep an eye out!

 Either way, an example day of tracking your macros may look something like this dependent upon your goals.